evmar/jjtut/text/basics.md

 > at first but will get easier.

 As a helpful alias, the command `jj commit` combines running `jj desc` followed by `jj new`.
-It's especially useful if you haven't given your commit a description already.
+It's useful if you haven't given your commit a description already.

 Add another line to foo and use `jj commit` to describe the current commit and start a new one: